dalnefre/FPGA/tutorial/counter/fomu_pvt.md

 for hardware is simply blinking an LED.
 We can use our basic [Counter](README.md) to control the RGB LED on the [Fomu](../fomu.md).
+We will use the counter to divide the 48MHz system clock down to human-perceptible blink frequencies.

 | Count Bit | Frequency | Period | Clock Cycles |
 |-----------|-----------|--------|--------------|